savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/activeContext.md

 ## Next Steps

+- Finalize the development branch setup with proper permissions and protection
+- Create clear guidance for users on how to work with the dual-branch structure
+- Consider implementing branch protection rules on GitHub
 - Create documentation for the Bedtime Protocol with detailed step-by-step instructions
 - Consider creating visual aids or flowcharts for complex decision paths within